awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/environments-console.md

 The **Managed updates overview** page shows information about upcoming and completed managed platform updates and instance replacement\.
 These features let you configure your environment to update to the latest platform version automatically during a weekly maintenance window that you choose\.

 In between platform releases, you can choose to have your environment replace all of its Amazon EC2 instances during the maintenance window\.
-This can help alleviate issues that occur when your application runs for extended periods of time\.
+This can alleviate issues that occur when your application runs for extended periods of time\.

 For more information, see [Managed platform updates](environment-platform-update-managed.md)\.